 By learning what triggers you, you can better control your exposure to such things or events.

 - It is useful in decluttering your mind

 Reduce the burden on your brain by writing all your to-dos down.
-Writing in a journal helps you declutter your mind allowing you to organize your thoughts and prioritize tasks in order of urgency and importance.
+One of the mental health benefits of journaling is that writing will help you declutter your mind allowing you to organize your thoughts and prioritize tasks in order of urgency and importance.